A few examples of $p$-good and $p$-bad classifying spaces: On nilpotent group actions and the mod Fibre Lemma

 \begin{Proposition} Let $p$ be a prime and $P$ a finite nontrivial $p-$group.
 Then the classifying space of the free amalgamated product of $P$ with the integers $B(\mathbb{Z}*P)\simeq S^1\vee BP$ is bad for the prime $p$. \end{Proposition} \underline{Proof:} There is the canonical projection map $\mathbb{Z}*P \rightarrow P$.
 Denote the kernel of this map $\Gamma$.
 It follows from Kurosh's subgroup theorem that $\Gamma$ contains as a freely amalgamated factor several freely amalgamated copies of the integers.
 Therefore the classifying space $B\Gamma$ is weakly equivalent to a wedge product of a space $X$ and a bouquet of at least two spheres.
 Therefore the classifying space $B\Gamma$ is $q -$bad for the prime $p$.
 The group $ P $ acts nilpotently on the $\mathbb{F}_p$-homology of $B\Gamma$ and therefore we can $p$-complete the fibration $B\Gamma\rightarrow S^1 \vee BP \rightarrow S^1 \times BP$.
 Therefore $S^1\vee BP$ is $p$-bad since if it was $p$-good the space $B\Gamma$ would be $p$-complete which means it would be $p$-good which is a contradiction. $\Box$\\[0.3cm]

 The following proposition is anologue of the K\"unneth theorem. \begin{Lemma} Let $X$ and $Y$ be spaces and $R$ a solid ring such that $R$ is a principal domain, $X$ and $Y$ are both $R$-good and $Tor(H_p(X;R),H_q(Y;R))=0$ for all positive integers $p,q$ such that $p+q\geq 1$.
-The space $X\times Y$ is $R-$good. \end{Lemma} \underline{Proof:} The K\"unneth theorem is an isomorphism in this case for the trivial $R-$module $R$ itself. $\Box$\\[0.2cm] As a special case we obtain the following. \begin{Proposition} Let $G$ be a group such that the classifying space $BG$ is $p-$good, for example a finite group.
-The classifying space for a trivial $HNN-$extension is $p$-good. \end{Proposition} \underline{Proof:} This is a consequence from the previous Lemma.
-Let $S$ be a finite group.
-Then the space $(BS)\times S^1$ is $p$-good.$\Box$ \begin{Remark} This means the classifying space for a Leary-Stancu model can be $p-$good for as long as it consists of a single and not an iterated $HNN-$extension. \end{Remark} \begin{Remark} The question whether the classifying space of a nontrivial single HNN-construction of a finite group is good or bad remains open.
-It is interesting to ask this question because if this is not always the case (as it is for a trivial HNN extension of a finite group) it would be interesting which algebraic properties of the involved morphism make the classifying space of the construction good or bad, whether this happens if the morphism is not an isomorphism or whether it depends on certain properties of the involved groups for this to happen. \end{Remark}
+The space $X\times Y$ is $R-$good. \end{Lemma} \underline{Proof:} The K\"unneth theorem is an isomorphism in this case for the trivial $R-$module $R$ itself. $\Box$\\[0.2cm] As a special case we obtain the following. \begin{Remark} This means the classifying space for a Leary-Stancu model \cite{Ian+Radu} can be $p-$good for as long as it consists of a single and not an iterated $HNN-$extension. \end{Remark}